From the creators of Smart Slider: Meet Mosaic, our new visual theme builder for WordPress.

 What’s more, Angie Schottmuller describes a hero shot asa credible photo or video of a solution that encompasses relevance, context, value, and emotion to support, educate, or persuade”.

-So a hero slider isn’t simply series of large photos – they are large photos that complement your value proposition – in the case of Lonely Planet, beautiful travel locations – to provide clarity and context to your visitors.
+So a hero slider isn’t simply a series of large photos – they are large photos that complement your value proposition – in the case of Lonely Planet, beautiful travel locations – to provide clarity and context to your visitors.
 It’s a series of photos with a purpose.

 Why Use a Hero Slider?